Accelerated linearized alternating direction method of multipliers with Nesterov extrapolation: Conclusions

 \section{Conclusions}

 This paper considers accelerated linearized ADMM methods with Nesterov extrapolation, extending two well-established Nesterov's accelerated schemes from unconstrained composite convex optimization problems to the separable convex optimization problem denoted as \eqref{ques}, which exhibits a composite structure.
 Assuming semi-strong convexity, the proposed methods achieve non-ergodic convergence rates of $\mathcal{O}(1/t_k^2)$ when $t_{k+1}^2\leq t_k^2 + t_{k+1}$.
 Selecting a classical choice for $t_k$ allows us to obtain a non-ergodic decay rate of $\mathcal{O}(1/k^2)$.
 Our proposed accelerated linearized ADMMs can be reduced to accelerated linearized ALMs for solving one-block linearly constrained problem \eqref{ques_one} with a decay rate of $\mathcal{O}(1/k^2)$.
-Further, we investigate the hybrid version and inexact variants of the proposed accelerated linearized ADMM methods.
-We demonstrate that, under suitable assumptions, these variations also yield same convergence results.
 Moreover, we investigate the relationships between our accelerated Linearized ADMM methods and existing accelerated ALMs and accelerated forward-backward methods.
+We also conduct some numerical experiments to validate the effectiveness of the proposed algorithms.